jartis/songler/README.md

 * Public profile pages?
 (Or links to pages in search)
 * Toggle in userinfo (?) to only show wheel option if you, y'know, have a wheel / songlist
 * Add toggle for "wheel-able" songs, separate from public
+* Request queue page that is NOT the wheel overlay (with the youtube link, etc)
+* Search and update fields when adding songs (pull ytid with artist/title)
+* Maybe document the db structure in a good formal way?
+* "Object" out the, y'know, objects in the python backend

 ## Done